edgedb/easy-edgedb/chapter11/index.md

 }
 ```

-And if you take out the filter and just write `SELECT Person` for the function, you will get well over 100 results.
+And if you take out the filter and just write `select Person` for the function, you will get well over 100 results.
 EdgeDB by default will only show the first 100, displaying this after showing you 100 results:

 `` ... (further results hidden `\set limit 100`)``